GLOBAL MARKETS-Stocks climb as U.S. votes, euro steady

 Traders are focused on how the outcome will affect the U.S. government's handling of the "fiscal cliff," the $600 billion worth of automatic tax hikes and spending cuts set to kick in on Jan.
 1 unless Congress takes action.

-There is no clear consensus in financial markets on whether Obama or Romney could reach a timely deal with leaders of the opposing party to avoid the fiscal cliff.
+There is no clear consensus in financial markets on whether Obama or Romney could reach a timely deal with leaders of the opposing party to avert the fiscal cliff.

 "We do know this much," said Peter Kenny, managing director at Knight Capital in Jersey City, New Jersey.
 "Though the resident in the White House may change, the face of Washington is still going to be one of tremendous gridlock, discord and dysfunction, and markets are going to force Washington to come to terms with the dysfunction."

-Top European shares provisionally closed 0.6 percent higher, rebounding from Monday's losses, boosted by strength in the technology and travel and leisure sectors.
+Top European shares rebounded 0.5 percent after Monday's losses, boosted by strength in the technology and travel and leisure sectors.

-Hannover Re, the world's third-biggest reinsurer, rose 4.5 percent at 55.90 euros after its quarterly profit beat forecasts and it lifted its expectations for 2012 and 2013.
+Hannover Re, the world's third-biggest reinsurer, rose 4.3 percent after its quarterly profit beating forecasts and it lifted its expectations for 2012 and for 2013.

 Developments in Greece were also being keenly followed.
 The Greek parliament will vote on Wednesday on 13.5 billion euros of fresh spending cuts and tax hikes that are crucial to unlocking 31.5 billion euros in aid.
 There will be a follow-up vote on Sunday on an austerity budget for 2013.